-Inpatient, Residential & Hospital Aftercare: First Step Services, LLC provides Intensive Outpatient and General Outpatient aftercare for people completing and returning home from inpatient programs & hospitals across the country.
-We provide intensive group therapy, continuing care, family counseling, individual counseling and other services as needed.
+Inpatient, Residential & Hospital Aftercare: First Step, LLC provides Intensive Outpatient and General Outpatient aftercare for people completing and returning home from inpatient programs & hospitals across the country.
+We provide intensive group therapy, continuing care, family counseling, individual counseling, and other services as needed.
 The goal is to continue treatment and recovery while one transitions back into community living, returning to work, and resuming a “normal” lifestyle after completing inpatient or hospitalization.
 We provide this service at all our locations.
 We can even begin meeting with you by video conferencing before you leave your inpatient facility to ease the transition.

-For DWI, state laws require that you have freedom to use any program you choose to provide services.
+For DWI, state laws require that you have the freedom to use any program you choose to provide services.
 For other charges, check with your attorney.
-In most counties you can choose any program that meets the standards at the courthouse.
+In most counties, you can choose any program that meets the standards at the courthouse.
 Unfortunately, requires most people charged with alcohol and drug offenses to attend a single privately owned program.
 The private program has operated inside the courthouse for 30+ years, uninterrupted.
-Wake Co. courts usually place people in an education whether the person has no diagnosis or whether the person has a severe problem with alcohol and/or drugs.
+Wake Co. courts usually place people in education whether the person has no diagnosis or whether the person has a severe problem with alcohol and/or drugs.
 The only measure of success is whether the offender reoffended within 6-12 months.
 This practice results in very poor outcomes.
 Clients typically “succeed” during the course of the 6 -12 month program.
-Evidence proves the only way to measure life changing outcomes is over a period of 5 years after the person is no longer in a program.
+Evidence proves the only way to measure life-changing outcomes is over a period of 5 years after the person is no longer in a program.

-First Step’s prices are lower than the court house program.
-Our services are highest quality and you receive the outcomes right for your situation.
+First Step’s prices are lower than the courthouse program.
+Our services are the highest quality and you receive the outcomes right for your situation.
 For DWI and under 21 driving after consuming offenses, it is illegal for anyone, including the court, to pressure you to receive services from a specific program.
 You are free to choose any agency you want.
 If you are pressured to attend any specific program for DWI or driving after consuming under 21 years of age, contact NC DWI Services.
 They want to know about such violations.
 NC DHHS DWI Services 919-733-0566

 For DWI Assessments, we are required by the State of NC to collect the full $100 at the time of the assessment.
 The State is very strict on this, monitors it closely and audits all licensed DWI programs at least every 2 years to ensure compliance.
 If the assessment is a referral for school, court, a therapist or doctor, another treatment center, it helps to bring all paperwork or referral information you may have from who referred you.
 Payment or co-pay will be expected at the time of service for non-DWI assessments.

-Contact us for information on cost for assessments.
+Contact us for information on the cost for assessments.
 Our prices are competitive with other programs, often lower.
 We accept walk-ins when possible, but it is better to have an appointment.
 Call the office closest to you to schedule or click the link to “contact us.”

-The next part of group is the “process” portion of the group.
+The next part of the group is the “process” portion of the group.
 Participants tend to learn more from each other’s situations, actions, comments, progress, etc. than if just meeting with a counselor individually.
-There is interaction between participants, both supportive and informative.
+There is the interaction between participants, both supportive and informative.
 The value of the group setting is largely provided by peers in the group.
-The counselors bring a lot of training and experience to the group; but the peers have the current relevant experiences that provide most of the opportunities for learning and experiencing within the group.
+The counselors bring a lot of training and experience to the group, but the peers have the current relevant experiences that provide most of the opportunities for learning and experience within the group.
 During this portion, each group member has an opportunity to discuss his/her situation, concerns, etc. regarding substance use; and any effects thereof.
 This part is usually the longest and, according to most participants, the most valuable.

 When a group member(s) has a pressing concern it is usually addressed directly after check-in is completed.
 There is always time for the counselor to provide presentations and handouts.
-The primary goal of group is to address recovery & substance use concerns of its members.
+The primary goal of the group is to address recovery & substance use concerns of its members.

-Once the group member successfully completes the program, and is maintaining abstinence & recovery, he/she is welcome to attend our groups for as long as he/she desires for $5 per group.
-This allows the program graduate ongoing support in the early recovery phase after primary treatment is completed.
+Once the group member successfully completes the program and is maintaining abstinence & recovery, he/she is welcome to attend our groups for as long as he/she desires for $5 per group.
+This allows the program to graduate ongoing support in the early recovery phase after primary treatment is completed.
 We have had group members stay as long as a couple of years to assist with their successful ongoing recovery.
 This could be recovery from alcohol or drug problems or, it could be as simple as recovery from the problems caused by substance use.
 One does not have to identify as an “addict” or “alcoholic” to benefit from treatment or aftercare!

-First Step’s 3 hour groups are 3 hours in duration for several reasons.
+First Step’s 3-hour groups are 3 hours in duration for several reasons.
 The primary reason is our experience demonstrates the 3-hour group is clinically sound – offering an excellent opportunity for ending problems caused by alcohol or drug use.
 Three hours allows participants more time for processing personal concerns.
 The format requires fewer visits to complete the same number of hours.
 It helps keep our cost-per-hour rate lower than programs that have 1.5-2 hr groups.
-Three hour groups cost participants less money and gives better treatment outcomes.
+Three-hour groups cost participants less money and gives better treatment outcomes.
 Each First Step facility has group schedules available at least 3-5 days a week.
 Health insurance will usually cover the cost of group sessions.
 Insurance companies define groups that are 3 hours in duration and are scheduled at least 3 times a week as “intensive” groups.
-We are in network with all the major insurance companies that operate in our local areas.
+We are in-network with all the major insurance companies that operate in our local areas.